linas/atomspace-ipfs/README.md

   it seems like the only possibility is to fork the IPFS code, and alter it to avoid including Values as part of the CID hash.

 * Each AtomSpace Atom is an IPFS object.
-The data in each object is an IPNS key.
-To find the current AtomSpace Value, one looks up the IPNS key.

-* Can we do more?
-For a given IPNS key, we could also store the incoming set there... (in addition to the current values).

-* But that assumes a single, global AtomSpace.
-Want to have different AtomSpaces, each having it's own semi-private, controlled access.
-  So that means a double IPNS indirection.
-First indirection: a file that lists all atomspaces that contain thais Atom, and the corresponding IPNS for that Atom in that AtomSpace.
-The second indirection is that second lookup.
-Q: But who has write access to that first file?
-How is that managed?
+Nothing more nor less.
+  That means all Atoms are globally unique: all atoms have a single persistent hash.
+(This is what is currently implemented; a design alternative is to add the AtomSpace IPNS CID to the Atom, which makes the Atom "effectively private", since the CID is not publicly guessable.)

 * Q: How to search incoming set?
 A: See above.